wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 <amp-youtube data-videoid="AyY58ywXPxI" layout="responsive" width="480" height="270"></amp-youtube>
 <br />

 To keep it simple, let's say our system under test on-prem. consists of (1) a server responding to API requests behind a governance proxy such as <strong>Apigee</strong>.
-The API front-end needs to be setup first becuase it authenticates requests based on pre-assigned <strong>tokens</strong> provided to those who call the service.
-We'll use several types of tokens.
-We generally use tokens with a lot of credits for stress or soak testing.
-We also need one with no credits to test rejection mechanisms.
-And an automated way is needed to reset tokens after each test.
+The API front-end needs to be setup first because it authenticates requests based on pre-assigned <strong>tokens</strong> provided to those who call the service.

 A (2) <strong>Monitoring agent</strong> on each server, such as Dynatrace or SignalFx, collects various metrics for display on a <strong>Dashboard</strong>.